 Rick Mayock played/sang harmonies.
 You can see everyone who placed in all the music competitions here: www.topangabanjofiddle.org/2023-contest-winners

-Diane Hubka & the Sun Canyon Band, You Never Can Tell.
+Diane Hubka & The Sun Canyon Band, You Never Can Tell.

 "Hubka captures the joy in Guy Clark’s “Baton Rouge” and will likely have you singing along to her version of Bob Dylan’s classic “You Ain’t Goin’ Nowhere.”
 The traditional “Shady Grove” and Chuck Berry title cut are endearing as well, as is a brass-spiced cover of Randy Newman’s “Louisiana 1927.”
 Also likable are “Albuquerque,” a Western swing–influenced acoustic guitar showcase; and “Dancing with My Shadow” and “Belly of the Whale,” both of which were written by the band’s Rick Mayock, who chimes in on vocals." - Jeff Burger